Denisolt/trex-posenet/README.md

 # T-Rex PoseNet

-Control T-Rex runner with your bod.
+Control T-Rex runner with your body.
 Put together with help of [@aarora08](https://github.com/aarora08).
 Implemented on top of the demo provided by PoseNet tensorflow js.

 ![demo](assets/demo.gif)